Chapter 6: Child Support and Spousal Maintenance

 Can I get ‘childbirth maintenance’ if I am pregnant?

-You may be able to claim childbirth maintenance (called ‘child bearing expenses’) from the father of your child if you are not married.
-Generally, you can ask for maintenance for the 2 months before and 3 months after the birth, plus reasonable medical expenses related to your pregnancy and childbirth and for set up costs for the baby such as prams etc.
+You may be able to claim childbirth maintenance (called ‘childbearing expenses’) from the other parent of your child if you are not married.
+Generally, you can ask for a contribution to reasonable medical expenses related to your pregnancy and childbirth and for set up costs for the baby such as prams etc. You can also seek maintenance for the ‘childbirth maintenance period’ which generally starts two months before your expected date of confinement and three months after the birth.
+Your claim for maintenance may be for a longer period of time if, for example, you had to stop work earlier on medical advice because of a pregnancy related issue.

 Handy Tip